Content Map Terms

 An AAT deficiency test measures the level of AAT in the blood.
-The Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2017 clinical guidelines recommend a one-time testing for all people with COPD.footnote 1 And the Canadian Thoracic Society suggests testing for an AAT deficiency in people diagnosed with COPD who:footnote 2
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2017 clinical guidelines recommend a one-time testing for all people with COPD.footnote 2 And the Canadian Thoracic Society recommends testing for an AAT deficiency in people diagnosed with COPD who:footnote 3

 It is extremely important that you do not smoke if you have an AAT deficiency.
 Smokers with this condition may suffer devastating disease at a young age.
 People with this condition who have never smoked usually do not have significant symptoms at any age.

 Treatment for COPD may include medicines to help you breathe easier.
-It may also include a pulmonary rehab program to learn exercise, eating, and breathing tips and other ways to help yourself stay as healthy and strong as you can.
-In addition, your doctor may suggest that you have injections of man-made alpha-1 antitrypsin protein (also called an alpha-1 proteinase inhibitor, such as Prolastin) that has been obtained from human plasma.
+It may also include pulmonary rehabilitation.
+This means learning exercise, eating, and breathing tips and other ways to help yourself stay as healthy and strong as you can.
+And your doctor may suggest that you have injections of man-made alpha-1 antitrypsin protein (also called an alpha-1 proteinase inhibitor) that has been obtained from human plasma.
+Prolastin is an example.
 To be considered for this treatment, you must meet the following guidelines:

 Injections of replacement alpha-1 antitrypsin are given either weekly or every 2 to 4 weeks.
 Benefits of the therapy are not clear at this time.